Who We Are

 Opening Up Cricket was formed in 2014 in response to the death of Sefton Park CC wicket keeper Alex Miller and a will to promote positive mental health in our sport.

-Now, in 2021, we have delivered over 300 sessions across the United Kingdom and Australia.
-The desire to get our message to the cricketing community remains as strong as it was at the beginning.
+Now, in 2021, we have delivered over 350 sessions across the United Kingdom and Australia.
+The desire to get our message to the cricketing community remains as strong as ever.

 We are run by unpaid volunteers with help from the National Lottery Community Fund who have provided a grant for sessions costs so that groups can receive them without charge.
 We also owe a lot of thanks to the support provided by clubs, leagues and partners who have supported in many ways more to allow us to go further than the grant.